 |Customer support||For premium templates||Yes||Yes|

 |Relationship with the developer||Indirect||Direct||Direct|

 |Dependence on the developer||Light||Medium||Heavy|

-One of the most common ways to build a website is to apply a ready-made template, also called a theme, which provides all of the front-end styling (fonts, colors, layouts, etc.) without modifying the underlying software.
+One of the most common ways to build a website is to start with a ready-made template, or theme, which provides all of the front-end styling (fonts, colors, layouts, etc.) without modifying the underlying software.
 It is designed for a specific CMS (usually WordPress, Drupal, or Joomla).

-Whether you set up a WordPress site or use a website builder like Wix or Squarespace (read our article on website builders), you can upload and install any template you like through the back-end.
-Some themes are free, while others, best built ones, cost up to €100.
+Whether you set up a WordPress site or use a website builder like Wix or Squarespace (read our article on website builders), you can upload and install any template you like via the administrator page.
+Some themes are free, while others, the best built ones, cost up to €100.
 They are available online at various content management system marketplaces.
 The most popular sources are Themeforest, TemplateMonster, and Theme WordPress.

 customization options for premium templates

 Hard or even impossible to update